serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 serverless package
 ```

-However you can also add a path to the destination directory where you want Serverless to store your deployment artifacts:
+However you can also use the `--package` option to add a destination path and Serverless will store your deployment artifacts there (`./my-artifacts` in the following case):

 ```bash
 serverless package --package my-artifacts
 ```

-This way Serverless will store the deployment artifacts in the `my-artifacts` directory.

 #### The updated `deploy` command

-The simple deployment process was not changed.
-It still packages your artifacts and store them in the services `.serverless` directory:
+The "simple" deployment process via `serverless deploy` was not changed.
+It will still package all your artifacts, store them in the `.serverless` directory and deploy your service after that:

 ```bash
 serverless deploy
 ```

-However you're now able to specify which package you want to use (if you've created different ones with the `package` command beforehand):
+However you're now able to use the `--package` option to specify which package you want to use for deployment:

+**Note:** This package needs to be created (e.g. with the `serverless package` command) and therefore available beforehand.

 ```bash
 serverless deploy --package my-artifacts
 ```

-Furthermore you can speficy the package you want to deploy in your `serverless.yml` file like this:
+Furthermore you can set the path to the package directory in your `serverless.yml` file like this:

 ```yml
 package: